-When the particle is going around and around in a uniform magnetic field, there’s no net force on the particle.
+When the particle is going around and around in a uniform magnetic field, there’s no net force on it.
 There’s a turning force, a torque, but this is symmetrical, and the motion of the particle is uniform.
-See Magnetic Torque and Magnetic Force from Michael Salvati at NYU physics for more about this.
-You can read that “in a uniform magnetic field there is no net force on the particle, but there is a torque and the angular momentum will, in some sense, precess about the magnetic field”.
+See Magnetic Torque and Magnetic Force from Michael Salvati at NYU physics for more: “in a uniform magnetic field there is no net force on the particle, but there is a torque and the angular momentum will, in some sense, precess about the magnetic field”.
 The particle goes around and around, but it doesn’t speed up, and it doesn’t really go anywhere.
 However when the particle is in a non-uniform magnetic field there is a net force on the particle.
 There’s a non-rotational force on the silver atoms in the Stern-Gerlach experiment because the torque is not balanced.
 That’s’ why the “spin up” silver atoms go up, and the “spin down” silver atoms go down.
 See Chris Skilbeck’s Cronondon for another description of the Stern-Gerlach experiment.
 Also see Particle Spin and the Stern-Gerlach Experiment by James Cresser: “the non-uniformity of the field means that the atoms experience a sideways force”.
 There’s a net force on the silver atoms, and it isn’t there because of length contraction.
-The drift velocity of the current in the wire is circa one metre per hour.
-The speed of the silver atoms is circa 660 metres per second.
-That force is there because the silver atoms are moving through a non-uniform magnetic field, and because they’re either spin up or spin down.
-It’s similar for electrons moving parallel to the wire, either in the same direction as the current, or not.
+That’s a myth invented by Edward Purcell in section 5.9 of his 1963 book Electricity and Magnetism.
+It’s still promoted to this day, with bizarre claims that the wire acquires a net negative charge.
+It doesn’t.
+The force is there because the magnetic field is not uniform, and because the silver atoms have an unpaired 5s electron.
+Because an electron is a spinor, and it’s either spin up or spin down with respect to the rest of the silver atom.

 The force on the electron

+It’s similar for electrons moving parallel to the wire, either in the same direction as the current, or not.
 The magnetic field surrounding the current-in-the-wire is not uniform.
 The field gets weaker as you move away from the wire, so the electron motion isn’t quite circular.
-The Larmor radius nearer the wire is less than it is further away from the wire, and the result is drift.
-See Lyndsay Fletcher’s lecture for more.
+The Larmor radius nearer the wire is less than it is further away from the wire, and the result is a sideways Grad-B drift.
 Throw the electron along the wire from left to right in the same direction as the current, and the electron spins up towards the wire anticlockwise, then down again.
 Throw a positron along the wire from left to right in the same direction as the current, the positron spins down away from the wire clockwise, then up again:

-Note though that the Stern Gerlach experiment employs silver atoms rather than electrons.
-It is said to be infeasible for electrons, though some authors disagree.
-Whether it is or it isn’t, the moot point is that an atom is a combination of opposite-charged particles, wherein the Lorentz forces nearly cancel.
-And when they nearly cancel, there’s a force on the atom.
+This is important because an atom is a combination of opposite-charged particles, wherein the Lorentz forces nearly cancel.
+And when they nearly cancel, there’s a net force on the atom.

 The force on an atom

-If we simplify the atom down to one positron and one electron, then when we throw it to the left the stronger force is downwards, and when we throw it to the right the stronger force is upwards.
-But if we swap the positions of the electron and the positron, when we throw our atom to the left the stronger force is upwards, and when we throw it to the right the stronger force is downwards:
+Let’s simplify the atom down to one positron and one electron.
+Then when we throw the atom to the left the stronger force is downwards, and when we throw it to the right the stronger force is upwards.
+But if we swap the positions of the electron and the positron, when we throw the atom to the left the stronger force is upwards, and when we throw it to the right the stronger force is downwards: